 What is in-mold decoration?

-In-mold decorating (IMD) is a plastic decorating method that ensures the durability of the graphic overlays and allows for multiple design options for the overlays.
-In brief, IMD is a process where a graphic overlay is physically fused to injection molded plastic to form one piece.
+In-mold decoration (IMD) is a process where a graphic overlay is physically fused to injection molded plastic to form one piece.
+It is a plastic decorating method that ensures the durability of the graphic overlays and allows for multiple design options for the overlays.
 Molten resin is injected either in front or behind the graphic overlay to form a bond between the two.
 Unlike pad printing, screen printing, or hot stamping – where inks and overlays are exposed to the user that can deteriorate over time – IMD parts have a layer of plastic that encapsulates the ink, protecting it from users and the outside environment.

 To watch the IMD process, click play on the video below.